Current Chair, Members and staff

 Lois has lived and worked in the north for over 30 years, holds a BSc with distinction from the University of Victoria (Marine Biology) and a M.Sc.
 (Zoology) from the University of Alberta (1989).
 Her work has focused on marine mammals and freshwater/anadromous fishes in the Beaufort Sea region, including with the private sector on Beaufort Sea oil and gas environmental impact assessments, as FJMC staff biologist 1988-1991, and 28 years as aquatic biologist with Fisheries and Oceans Canada.
 Working closely with Indigenous knowledge holders, she designed, co-delivered and published multiple long-term research and monitoring projects assessing trend, status, harvests, reproduction and body condition of beluga whales, ringed seals and Arctic char.
 She also conducted several multi-year, marine mammal aerial survey and satellite tagging programs.
 Lois was a recipient of the FJMC Cooperative Management Award (2000, co-recipient 2003), a Queen’s Golden Jubilee Medal (2002), was co-recipient (2010) of the US Dept. of Interior Partner in Conservation Award, is a Research Fellow of the Arctic Institute of North America (since 2004), serves on the Editorial Advisory Board for the journal Arctic, and was an Acting Canada Member on FJMC from August 2019 to January 2021.

-Lawrence Ruben (2019 to present) – Inuvialuit Member, Inuvik, NT
+Stan Ruben (2022 to present) – Inuvialuit Member, Inuvik, NT

-Richard Binder Sr. – Inuvialuit Alternate Member, Inuvik, NT
+Eileen Jacobson (2023 to present) – Inuvialuit Alternate Member, Tuktoyaktuk, NT

-Stan Ruben – Inuvialuit Alternate Member, Inuvik, NT
+Tyrone Raddi (2023 to present) – Inuvialuit Alternate Member, Tuktoyaktuk, NT